 Transfer Student Admissions

-The university considers an applicant a transfer student if the applicant has attempted 30 or more college level credit hours at a regionally accredited institution after high school graduation or upon completion of their General Equivalency Diploma (GED).
+The university considers an applicant a transfer student if the applicant has attempted any college level credit hours at a regionally accredited institution after high school graduation or upon completion of their General Equivalency Diploma (GED).
 Transfer applicants must be eligible to enroll at all colleges or universities previously attended.

 7101 University Avenue